Back to California

 The bill would

 also require that reduced oxygen packaged fish bearing a label indicating it is to be kept frozen until time of use be completely removed from the packaging prior to thawing.
-By expanding an existing crime, the bill would impose a state-mandated local program.
+By expanding the scope of an existing crime, the bill would impose a state-mandated local program.

 The bill would make additional technical changes to these provisions.

-limited service charitable feeding operation facilities to be existing nonprofit charitable feeding organization facilities whose food service is solely for providing charity.
+This bill would, for purposes of the above-described provision, switch limited service charitable feeding operation facilities to existing nonprofit charitable feeding organization facilities whose food service is solely for providing charity.

 Existing law requires certain entities to submit the required data electronically to the syndromic surveillance system designated by the department in accordance with the schedule, standards, and requirements established by the department.
-Existing law provides that the data elements, standards, schedule, and instructions for data collection include any element or requirement adopted for use by the CDC’s Public Health Information Network Messaging Guide for Syndromic Surveillance released in April 2015.
+Existing law provides that the data elements, standards, schedule, and instructions for data collection include any element or requirement adopted for use by the Public Health Information Network Messaging Guide for Syndromic Surveillance released in April 2015, or any subsequent versions, under the federal Centers for Disease Control

 This bill would instead require that the data elements, standards, schedule, and instructions for data collection include any department-approved element or requirement.